26 October 2023

 Three people around a sumulator.

 Arlo Jones, John Bussey and Emma Johnson are some of the exchange students from Washington State University, the first in the new four-way collaboration which also includes LiU and aircraft manufacturers Saab and Boeing.
-Anna Nilsen
+Photographer: Anna Nilsen

 “A very nice opportunity to see and learn up close from great collaborations while also getting the chance to study abroad,” says John Bussey.